feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     transformer = DropHighPSIFeatures(split_col='time', cut_off=date(1789, 7, 14))

-The check the split is performed as expected is performed by looking at the date for the base and test dataframe coming from the `_split_dataframe()` method.
+To check if the split is performed as expected, we look at the date for the base and test dataframes coming from the `_split_dataframe()` method.

 .. code:: python